 Fill the rack with all the socks you can find, starting on the outer rungs first.
 I tried to avoid the inner rungs as they were too hard to reach, and the kids would knock of other socks getting to them.

 Set up a sorting area to place the matched socks.
 We just used paper to mark each kid’s spot.
 You could also use baskets.

 After socks are matched and folded this is where the kids pile them up.

-Have kids put their hands on their head and close their eyes (so they don’t start matching!).
-On the count of three set them loose to match!
+Have kids put their hands on their heads and close their eyes (so they don’t start matching!).
+On the count of three, set them loose to match!